simonw/til/awslambda/asgi-mangum.md

   --function-name lambda-python-hello-world \
   --zip-file fileb://function.zip
 ```
 This did the trick!
-I now had a Datasette instance running on Lambda.
+I now had a Datasette instance running on Lambda: https://fnkvspusjrl5dxytaxnuwidxem0hverw.lambda-url.us-east-1.on.aws/

 The default Lambda configuration only provides 128MB of RAM, and I was getting occasional timeout errors.
 Bumping that up to 256MB fixed the problem: